MightyWarthog/Shudy/README.md

 # End Big Fat Warning

 Shudy is a top-down rotational shoot 'em up, much like Dead Ops Arcade in *Call of Duty: Black Ops*.
-It is built using the Mayflower library, which is built on top of [Slick2D](http://slick.ninjacave.com/).
+It is built using the Mayflower library, which is essentially a wrapper around [Slick2D](http://slick.ninjacave.com/).

 [Mayflower by Justin May](http://mrmaycs.com/)